AiJared/DSA_in_python/README.md

 ## Space Complexity
 Space complexity is a measure of how much working storage or extra storage is needed as a particular algorithm grows.

+Like time compexity, space complexity is also measured using worst case scenario using Big O notation.